University of Washington Policy Directory

 The CEO, UW Medicine, or his or her designee, is authorized to act for the President regarding the execution and administration of:

-The following instruments which occur in the usual course of business for Harborview Medical Center:
+Subject to the limits in Section 4.A above, the following instruments which occur in the usual course of business for HMC, UWMC, and ALNW:

-2) Documents relating to the procurement of utility services for Harborview Medical Center;
+2) Documents relating to the procurement of utility services for HMC;

-4) Leases of any real property for a period less than 30 days.
+4) Leases of real property for a period less than 30 days.

 For additional delegations of authority, see:

-• Board of Regents Governance, By-Laws, Article IV, "Officers of the University"
+• Board of Regents Governance, Bylaws, Article V, "Officers of the University"

-• Board of Regents Governance, Standing Orders, Chapter I, "Delegation of Authority"
+• Board of Regents Governance, Standing Orders, Chapter 1, "Delegation of Authority"

 • Executive Order No. 1, "The Office of the President"